Secondary school & IB-Diploma

 Sek A Completion

-What it is: Completion of compulsory schooling at Secondary level A
+What it is: Completion of compulsory schooling at Sek A level

-Where this leads: EFZ/EBA apprenticeships, BMS, technical college, or transfer to Gymnasium.
+Where this leads: EFZ/EBA apprenticeships , BMS, vocational high school, or transfer to gymnasium.

 SOT advantages: